The Yes Paradox

 The Yes Paradox.
 Does saying YES really lead you to the right opportunities?
 Or does it lead to the world of insanity?
 Yes and No. Such definite answers.
 Great words for making decisions.
 And yet saying one of the words more than the other, can make or break your long term entrepreneurial success.
 Let me know what you think about saying YES in the comments below.
 Are you a YES or a NO person?
 And why?

-Posted by Karen Skidmore on Wednesday, 7 March 2018
+Posted by Karen Skidmore – True Profit Business on Wednesday, March 7, 2018

 When you first start out, your world is your oyster.
 The adventure is exciting and terrifying all at the same time.
 You may or not have a clear vision at the beginning but one thing you have for sure is time.